century of science theme

 From synthetic ice cream to bionics, Science News mines materials history.

-Materials are on full display throughout the Griffin Museum of Science and Industry, and one material—plastic—is the star in our new temporary exhibition, <link explore whats-here exhibits the-art-of-the-brick>The Art of the Brick.
+Materials are on full display throughout the Griffin Museum of Science and Industry, and one material—plastic—is the star in our new temporary exhibition, The Art of the Brick.
 The colorful LEGO® bricks used in artist Nathan Sawaya's sculptures evolved from the first fully synthetic plastic invented in 1907.
 Called "Bakelite," it was accidentally discovered by an engineer trying to find a better way to insulate electric cables.

 The introduction of Bakelite—shiny, modern, almost magic-looking—transformed the world.
 With mass-produced plastic products ranging from toasters to telephones, hairbrushes to brightly colored building bricks that snap together with ease, the good life was now available on the cheap.
 To this day, plastics cover our world.
 Just try going a day without touching them!